kunan-sa/from-0-to-virtual-assistant/rasa_backend/Readme.md

 We’re using **venv** in this demo to create the virtual environment, because it’s built into the Python standard library.
 This process is recommended for Mac and Linux users.

 > **Note for Windows Users**: If you’re using Windows, we recommend using Anaconda to set up your virtual environment instead of **venv**.
-We have detailed instructions <a href="/windows_installation.md">here</a> and this [video tutorial](https://www.youtube.com/watch?v=4ewIABo0OkU) to help.
+You can find detailed instructions [here](https://www.anaconda.com/products/individual/get-started) and in this [video tutorial](https://www.youtube.com/watch?v=4ewIABo0OkU) to help.
 The important parts to note are installing ujson, tensorflow, and the Visual Studio C++ build tools.
+Also, it is important to activate the option “Add Anaconda to my PATH environment variable" during the installation of Anaconda.

+> To create an environment in conda type ```conda create --name pydata_env python==3.7.6```

 For the tutorial, we’ll be working with an existing Rasa project instead of creating a new one using ```rasa init``` (the recommended method when building your own bot from scratch), so be sure to clone this project using ```git clone https://git.democrm.com.ar/ia/from-0-to-virtual-assitant.git``` and install the dependencies (instructions below).